abbbi/qmpbackup/README.md

 qmpbackup is designed to create live full and incremental backups of running qemu virtual machines via QMP protocol.
 It makes use of the dirty-bitmap feature introduced in later qemu versions.
-It was mostly created for educational purposes and is by no means complete.
 It works with standalone qemu processes.

 If you want to backup qemu virtual machines which are managed via `libvirt`, see this project: